bcomnes/bret.io/src/blog/2025/lockfiles-are-trash/README.draft.md

 ## The Realistic Lockfile Lifecycle

-As you perform mutations, either directly with `npm` ors use something like [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot) or [Renovate](https://docs.renovatebot.com), these lockfiles end up capturing resolution state.
+As you perform mutations, either directly with `npm` or using something like [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot) or [Renovate](https://docs.renovatebot.com), these lockfiles end up capturing resolution state.

 The de-duplication algorithms end up solving your dependency tree resolutions in different arrangements according to the application of tree manipulations relative to what a fresh, full resolution would generate without a lockfile on a given date.